jradavenport/jradavenport.github.io/projects.md

 	- Update with bigger/better datasets!
 Newer Gaia (EDR3 as of early 2021), other sources of spectroscopy (LAMOST, APOGEE, SDSS)
 	- Similar game can be played using photometry alone ([photometric parallax](https://en.wikipedia.org/wiki/Photometric_parallax)), but with worse distance precision...
 	- Could also search the Gaia Color-Mag diagram for outliers (i.e. points falling below subdwarfs, points between WD and Main Seq tracks)
-		- I *think* this idea is new... and maybe "easy"!
+		- I *think* this idea is new... and maybe "easy"?
 - **Statistical Outliers**
 	- These might include outliers in spectral energy distribution (multi-color space), unusual variability, correlation between objects...
 	- Also other tools for statistical explorations of variability to be explored (e.g. [stumpy](https://github.com/TDAmeritrade/stumpy))